-“The single biggest challenge for our customers is accessing information around climate risks and opportunities that they are comfortable with,” says Andrea Blackman, managing director and global head of Moody’s ESG Solutions.
+“The single biggest challenge for our customers is accessing information around climate risks and opportunities that they are comfortable with,” says Julia Haake, managing director, market strategy, at Moody’s ESG Solutions.
 “As the market becomes more sophisticated, practitioners want to be sure the information they are getting is reliable.”

 Moody’s ESG Solutions, which was established in 2020, has clients across the financial spectrum: corporations, banks, insurance companies, capital allocators and portfolio managers.
 Many are now looking to monitor ESG risk proactively, whether to demonstrate their corporate values or get a step ahead of future regulations.

 “Depending on their role as either a company or as an asset manager, they also want to engage in stewardship,” says Haake.
 “They want to engage with either their supply chain or with their investees, and they want to do that knowing as much as possible about where each group stands in terms of their ESG performance.”